Avile-web/AVIDATA/README.md

 ### EDUCATION
 BSc(Hons) in Geography, University of Johannesburg (2019)

-BSc in Life and Environmental Sciences (2018)
+BSc in Life and Environmental Sciences, University of Johannesburg (2018)

+ALX Data Analytics Cohort, (2024)

 ### WORK EXPERIENCE
 Data Analyst @ Department of Water and Sanitation(DWS) -(June 2023-Present)